 The QinQ is originally designed to expand the number of VLANs by adding a tag to the 802.1Q packets.
-The original VLAN is usually identified as Customer VLAN (C-VLAN) and the new added tag - as Service VLAN(S-VLAN).
-By adding the additional tag, QinQ configure QinQ, port Ingress/Egress parameters and view VLAN table.
+The original VLAN is usually identified as Customer VLAN (C-VLAN) and the new added t-g - as Service VLAN(S-VLAN).
+By adding the additional tag, QinQ increases the possible number of VLANs.
+After QinQ enabled, the JetNet can security.